 East Bay program funding this year is provided by The Morton and Amy Friedkin Family Foundation, the Sandy and Jean Colen Family Foundation, the Herbert and Marianne Friedman Family Philanthropic Fund, the Frederick J. Isaac Philanthropic Fund, the Diana Grand Philanthropic Fund, and the Len and Roberta Cohn Family Philanthropic Fund, which are all funds of The Jewish Community Foundation of the East Bay.
 Funding is also provided by: Shoresh Foundation, the Piser Family, The Terry and Suzan Kramer Foundation, the Milton and Sophie Meyer Fund, Dana Cohen, and the Jewish Federation of the East Bay “Securing The Jewish Future” Campaign.
 Additional grants and contributions are needed to continue this extraordinary program.

-The East Bay Jewish Teen Foundation is a program of the Jewish Federation and The Jewish Community Foundation of the East Bay, and is part of the larger Youth Philanthropy Initiative of the Jewish Community Endowment Fund of the Jewish Community Federation of San Francisco, the Peninsula, Marin, and Sonoma Counties.
+The East Bay Jewish Teen Foundation is a program of the Jewish Federation of the East Bay, and is part of the larger Youth Philanthropy Initiative of the Jewish Community Endowment Fund of the Jewish Community Federation of San Francisco, the Peninsula, Marin, and Sonoma Counties.
 Support for the larger regional teen philanthropy program is provided by many generous Bay Area funders.

 For more information contact Phil Hankin, Program Director at 510.318.6455 or firstname.lastname@example.org.